procf/procf.github.io/_members/milad-saadat.md

    * Introducing inventive techniques for solving diverse equations, including fractional integro-differential equations in both forward and inverse directions.
    * harnessing machine learning for effective solutions to traditionally intricate mathematical problems.

-Milad is enthusiastic about fostering new ideas and collaborations.
-Feel free to reach out if you are interested in exploring novel research directions or working together on innovative projects.

 <!-- [Milad's resume as a pdf](https://procf.github.io/pdfs/MiladSaadat_Resume.pdf) -->